prabhakaran-jm/zero-trust-explainer/README.md

                                                         → Propose Job → Cloud Storage
 ```

+**Note**: The Scan Processor can optionally run as a **Cloud Run Worker Pool** for continuous processing instead of an on-demand Job.
+See [Architecture Options](#architecture-options) below for details on when to use each approach.

 ### AI-Powered Backend (FastAPI + Gemini Pro)
 - **POST /scan** - Publishes scan requests to Pub/Sub
 - **GET /findings/{job_id}** - Retrieves findings from BigQuery with optional severity filtering